Prof. Dr. Ulrich Wünsch

 A: Well.
 SABAA, I hope, can play a role as a provider of ideas, concepts, and solutions or products on the forefront of Education.
 It can act as a moderator and an applicant brining together money and ideas and people.
 It can produce and challenge.

-Q: So, why Sub-Sahara Africa?
+Q: So, why Sub-Saharan Africa?

 A: Well.
-Because relevant education is needed very direly in Sub-Sahara Africa.
+Because relevant education is needed very direly in Sub-Saharan Africa.
 Because good education can change a lot.
 Because the intelligent and hardworking people deserve a fair chance.
 Because reciprocity means a balance of give and take.
 So Germany, Europe, in return will gain; MANKIND can gain.

 Q: Is that all?

-A: No – Sub-Sahara Africa is a fascinating place to me and it seems to be a terroir of the future.
+A: No – Sub-Saharan Africa is a fascinating place to me and it seems to be a terroir of the future.
 It sometimes feels, that Europe is a terrain of a certain past.
 And all the people living in Sub-Sahara Africa – with all those diverse and different cultures existing on this magnificent continent – are to be reckoned with. „Africa“ is one of the spots where the future is happening.
 As the cradle of MANKIND, it stands for the start-up of human culture and I am looking forward to its further contributions, big and small.